rob-blackbourn/RedisGrid/README.md

 A grid module for Redis.

-There is a python client [RedisGridPy](https://github.com/rob-blackbourn/RedisGridPy).
+There is a client for .Net and python.

 ## Status